allegheny-college-cmpsc-101-fall-2024/course-materials/README.md

 ### Assignment Evaluation

-Using a report that the instructor shares with you through your assignment's GitHub repository, you will privately receive a grade for each assignment.
+You will privately receive a grade for each assignment in the [gradebook repository].
 Your grade will be a function of whether or not you completed correct work that fulfills the project's specification and submitted it by the deadline.

 **Engineering Efforts** are graded.
 Half of the grade is set by the percentage of gatorgrade checks passed.
 The other half of the grade is set by three check marks (16.67% each) for code correctness, writing quality, and professional skills respectively.
-Professional skills are linting, formatting, testing, and/or profiling.
+Professional skills include linting, formatting, testing, and/or profiling.

 **Programming Projects** are pass/fail.
 A full mark is earned by